 Plaintiff Pedestrian v.
 Defendant Transit Bus (Massachusetts 2017) $1 million: The defendant was making a left turn in a transit bus at a busy intersection in downtown Boston.
 The plaintiff was a pedestrian walking through a crosswalk with the right of way.
 The bus driver's view was obstructed and he did not see plaintiff in the crosswalk.
 The bus struck and crushed the plaintiff and she died from her injuries.
 The case settled for $1 million.

 Dickson v.
 UZHCA Langer Transport Co.
 (Pennsylvania 2017) $675,000: Defendant was driving a tractor which was hauling a fuel tanker when he made a left turn from a stop sign and caused a collision with the plaintiff who was driving in the opposite lane.
 The 22-year old plaintiff suffered head trauma resulting in permanent mental disabilities.
 The defendant claimed that the plaintiff should have seen the truck making the turn and been able to stop in time to avoid the collision.
 The case settled just prior to trial.

-The personal injury attorneys at Miller & Zois have handled hundreds of auto accident cases.
+The personal injury attorneys at Miller & Zois have handled hundreds of auto accident lawsuits, many of which were battles in left turn crashes.
 If you or someone you know has been injured by the negligence of another driver call us today at 800-553-8082 or get a free consultation online.More Resources